PersonalizedTravelMonitor/Documents/10-Development.md

 **Warning:** To also deploy a fully working version of the project (not only building and starting but also allowing the user to login via Social Networks, search and follow trips) you need a few values to insert into the `.env` files, API keys and other *secrets* that we can't ([and should not](https://softwareengineering.stackexchange.com/questions/205606/strategy-for-keeping-secret-info-such-as-api-keys-out-of-source-control)) share on a version controlled public repository.
 If you want these values please get in touch with the group supervisor ([s.vitali@campus.unimib.it](mailto:s.vitali@campus.unimib.it))

-## SonarQube Integration
+## Static Analysis with SonarQube

 To keep track of code quality we used [SonarQube](https://www.sonarqube.org/) together with [SonarQube Scanner](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner).
 This proven quite a useful tools, since it allowed us to keep track of the code as it grew and improve it as necessary.
 We aimed (and got) 0 bugs and `A` level for code smells; there are still some code smells left in the code (about 20, *all* about string literals not being represented as constants) especially related to a particular class: `App\ExternalAPIs\TrenordSearchResultsCleaner`.

-It is possible to fix them just to please SonarQube, but it would be *wrong* since that class is responsible for walking through an object with many different fields and removing the unnecessary ones: having constants insteaad of strings would not remove the complexity of the code.
+It is possible to fix them just to please SonarQube, but it would be *wrong* since that class is responsible for walking through an object with many different fields and removing the unnecessary ones: having constants instead of strings would not remove the complexity of the code.
 The same goes for the same kind of code smells in the other classes.

+Another thing we did not like about the SonarQube code alayzer is that it did not "like" functions with more than 3 returns.
+We strongly believe in the [return ealy pattern](https://softwareengineering.stackexchange.com/questions/18454/should-i-return-from-a-function-early-or-use-an-if-statement) for writing functions.
+To avoid a lot of returns we had to use long conditions in `if` statements which we think is not ideal.

+Also SonarQube did not find errors about missing includes and undefined variables.
+In the end we also resorted to other static analysis tools such as [PHPStan](https://github.com/phpstan/phpstan) that proved more effective in some fields where SonarQube was not so great.

 ![](Images/SonarQube.png "SonarQube View")